BenjaminWatts/sst-tamagui-starter/Readme.md

 ## Frontends
 1. To spinup mobile, from the `apps/expo` directory run `yarn start`.
 For more details on Expo, see their excellent [documentation](https://docs.expo.dev).
 2. To spinup web (NextJS), from the `apps/next` directory run `yarn start`
+3. You need to manually define two environment variables DEV_API_URL, PROD_API_URL in `apps/expo/.env` to fire up the mobile app.
+Both are outputs `ApiEndpoint` from the SST stack.
+You'll want to set them from your local dev and production environment respectively.
+Note, you ocassionally get a conflict from the `.next` and `.open-next` directories of the next app when starting the metro bundler.
+If so, delete both these directories before restarting.

 ![ iOS Screenshot](/screenshots/ios.png | "View from an iOS Emulator")
 ![ Android Screenshot](/screenshots/android.png  | "View from an Android Emulator")
 ![ Web Screenshot](/screenshots/web.png  | "View from an Chrome Browser")

+### Tamagui

+Tamagui is about writing code once for deployment to both React Native (mobile) and React (web.)

+By creating an app package (`packages/app`), layout components can be defined once, and then hooked into the respective pages/screens in the mobile/web app.
+So the landing page is defined here `packages/app/features/home/screen.tsx`, and imported in both `apps/next/pages/index.tsx` and `packages/app/navigation/native/index.tsx`.

 ## Backend